nik312123/lazyStream/README.md

 ## Documentation

-The documentation for the `LazyStream` module is present here: [LazyStream documentation](https://nik312123.github.io/ocamlLibDocs/lazyStream/LazyStream/)
+The documentation for the `LazyStream` module is present here: [LazyStream documentation](https://nik312123.github.io/ocamlLibDocs/lazyStream/LazyStream/).

 ## Installation

-There are a few ways in which you can use this package.
+There are a few ways in which you can use this package:

 ### Using it only in your local project